wpboots/media/README.md

 ## Documentation

-The documentation for Boots - Ajax can be found at [http://wpboots.com/extensions/media/](http://wpboots.com/extensions/media/)
+The documentation for Boots - Media can be found at [http://wpboots.com/extensions/media/](http://wpboots.com/extensions/media/)

 ## License